kohkimakimoto/essh/README.md

     User kohkimakimoto
 ```

-ZSSH uses the generated config file by default.
+ESSH uses the generated config file by default.
 It internally runs the command like the `ssh -F /tmp/essh.ssh_config.260398422 <hostname>`.
 And automatically removes the temporary file when `essh` process finishes.
 So you can connect a server using below simple command.